How To Choose the Right Warning Signal

 – The existing light in the area if selecting a beacon – note, it needs to be brighter than the lights already in place.

 Bearing these points in mind, you now need to consider the application fully that the warning signal is to be used on.
 Below are examples of the top three application/areas warning signals are most commonly used:

 For example, loading bays, warehouses, factory floor and marine ports/docks.

-Warning signals that are intended for industrial and marine usage more often than not, need to be heavy duty.
-Since marine and industrial environments can be hazardous, it’s important to consider a product that can withstand the harshest kind of weather conditions, shock, and strong vibration.
+Since industrial and marine environments can be hazardous, it’s important to consider a product that can withstand harsh weather conditions, shock and vibration.

-Another use for warning signals is to alert people in case of fire.
-These warning signals are usually installed in commercial buildings as well as other establishments that require added safety measures such as hospitals and schools.
+These warning signals are usually installed in commercial buildings and other establishments that require added public safety measures, such as hospitals and schools.

 For example, slow moving vehicles, forklift trucks and emergency vehicles.

 Automotive applications generally use amber, flashing warning signals as you may have seen on a wide range of vehicles from tractors to airport baggage vehicles however there are some instances when this needs to be changed for example emergency vehicles require a coloured flashing light, mostly blue or red.